Skip to main content

 See also node access details.

 web3.py works for basic JSON-RPC operations but does not support Tempo’s native feeToken parameter.
-For transactions, Tempo uses a cascading fee algorithm that defaults to pathUSD for non-TIP20 contract interactions.
-For full Tempo Transaction support, use Viem (TypeScript) or tempo-foundry (CLI).
+For full Tempo Transaction support in Python, use pytempo instead.
+For TypeScript, use Viem.

 ethers.js